hagsteel/swampdragon/docs/javascript/index.md

 # JavaScript

-**note** if you are using a version before 0.4.0 use the legacy documentation
+**note** if you are using a version before 0.4.0 see the legacy JavaScript documentation

 ## Setup